Golden Rock African Burial Ground: Controversies

 Not long after the start of the excavations in 2021, protests arose from the inhabitants of Sint Eustatius.
 Several groups called attention to the way the excavations had been carried out and the lack of involvement of the local population, mostly of African descent.
 The government of Sint Eustatius halted the excavations in July 2021 and set up a commission of inquiry, the Statia Heritage and Implementation Commission (SHRC).
 This commission published a report with recommendations in January 2022.
 In October 2022, the Statia Cultural Heritage and Implementation Committee was set up to implement those recommendations.

 Commemoration

 The Golden Rock African Burial Ground is of historical importance to the people of Sint Eustatius.
 The reputation of former plantation owners is still part of the oral history of the island.
 Protests by the inhabitants of Sint Eustatius against the controversial excavations led to increased awareness and attention for the African cultural heritage on the island.
 UNESCO Netherlands Committee applied for the label “Routes of Enslaved Peoples” for the Golden Rock African Burial Ground as well as the Godet African Burial Ground in November 2022.

 In response to the controversial excavations, residents of the island have started research into their own slavery past, including making an inventory from historical archive sources of the inhabitants of African descent from the Golden Rock plantation just before the abolition of slavery in 1863.
+On October 9, 2024, the two historical cemeteries were inscribed as part of “UNESCO's Network of Places of History and Memory linked to Enslavement and the Slave Trade” during the 30th anniversary celebration of the “Routes of Enslaved Peoples” programme.